-layout

-Just about every JSP uses this tag.
+- layout Just about every JSP uses this tag.
 It produces the standard HTML header and <BODY>tag.
 Thus the content of each JSP is nested inside a <dspace:layout> tag.
-The (XMLstyle)attributes of this tag are slightly complicated--see dspace-tags.tld.
-The JSPs in the source code bundle also provide plenty of examples.
+The (XML-style)attributes of this tag are slightly complicated-see dspace-tags.tld.
+The JSPs in the source code bundle also provide plenty of examples. - sidebar Can only be used inside a layout tag, and can only be used once per JSP.

-sidebar

-Can only be used inside a layout tag, and can only be used once per JSP.
 The content between the start and end sidebar tags is rendered in a column on the right-hand side of the HTML page.
-The contents can contain further JSP tags and Java 'scriptlets'.

-date

-Displays the date represented by an org.dspace.content.DCDate object.
-Just the one representation of date is rendered currently, but this could use the user's browser preferences to display a localized date in the future.
+The contents can contain further JSP tags and Java 'scriptlets'. - date Displays the date represented by an org.dspace.content.DCDate object.
+Just the one representation of date is rendered currently, but this could use the user's browser preferences to display a localized date in the future. - include Obsolete, simple tag, similar to jsp:include.

-include

-Obsolete, simple tag, similar to jsp:include.
 In versions prior to DSpace 1.2, this tag would use the locally modified version of a JSP if one was installed in jsp/local.
-As of 1.2, the build process now performs this function, however this tag is left in for backwards compatibility.
+As of 1.2, the build process now performs this function, however this tag is left in for backwards compatibility. - item Displays an item record, including Dublin Core metadata and links to the bitstreams within it.

-item

-Displays an item record, including Dublin Core metadata and links to the bitstreams within it.
 Note that the displaying of the bitstream links is simplistic, and does not take into account any of the bundling structure.
 This is because DSpace does not have a fully-fledged dissemination architectural piece yet.
 Displaying an item record is done by a tag rather than a JSP for two reasons: Firstly, it happens in several places (when verifying an item record during submission or workflow review, as well as during standard item accesses), and secondly, displaying the item turns out to be mostly code-work rather than HTML anyway.
 Of course, the disadvantage of doing it this way is that it is slightly harder to customize exactly what is displayed from an item record; it is necessary to edit the tag code (org.dspace.app.webui.jsptag.ItemTag).
 Hopefully a better solution can be found in the future.

+Figure 7.2: Flow of Control During HTTP Request Processing
-itemlist, collectionlist, communitylist

-These tags display ordered sequences of items, collections and communities, showing minimal information but including a link to the page containing full details.
-These need to be used in HTML tables.
+- itemlist, collectionlist, communitylist These tags display ordered sequences of items, collections and communities, showing minimal information but including a link to the page containing full details.
+These need to be used in HTML tables. - popup This tag is used to render a link to a pop-up page (typically a help page.)

-popup

-This tag is used to render a link to a pop-up page (typically a help page.)
 If Javascript is available, the link will either open or pop to the front any existing DSpace pop-up window.
 If Javascript is not available, a standard HTML link is displayed that renders the link destination in a window named 'dspace.popup'.
 In graphical browsers, this usually opens a new window or re-uses an existing window of that name, but if a window is re-used it is not 'raised' which might confuse the user.
 In text browsers, following this link will simply replace the current page with the destination of the link.
-This obviously means that Javascript offers the best functionality, but other browsers are still supported.
+This obviously means that Javascript offers the best functionality, but other browsers are still supported. - selecteperson A tag which produces a widget analogous to HTML <SELECT>, that allows a user to select one or multiple e-people from a pop-up list.